 Examples have emerged of restaurants quickly evolving their business model to work with e-commerce platforms to sell semi-prepared meals to consumers, or even supermarket-style retail, to increase the use of their kitchen and dining space.

 Hotels are returning to operation, but most still with limited services and suffering from low guest booking levels.
 For hotels now open, gyms and banquet facilities may not be operating, and in-house restaurants will likely be offering scaled back services (such as not serving buffet food) or may even be closed in some cases.

 Advice to exporters

 Companies should continue to maintain regular contact with their importers, distributors and other channel partners to keep up to date on their state of operation, understand any specific challenges they are facing, and offer support during this difficult period.
 These companies will have first-hand insights into how the local market is currently shifting, including what channels are working and how to manage logistical constraints.

 Have open and empathetic dialogue with partners.
 Whilst there may be immediate pressures, it is important to not only discuss the short-term but also the mid-term picture for the market.

 Consider working with your importers and distributors to tailor products to the change in consumer behaviour driven by the outbreak – this includes the increasing use of online ordering and food delivery, and some restaurants diversifying into semi-prepared meals.

 Supermarkets are largely open and well stocked despite challenges around logistics and delivery.
-This also reflects the Government's effort to put in place measures to ensure sufficient supply of daily necessities.
+Retail promotional activities are starting to be undertaken again as foot traffic returns to pre-pandemic levels.